lizard-demon/bhopblox/README.md

 ### Quick Start Summary

-1. **Launch the app** from a Reddit post by clicking "Play" on the splash screen
+1. **Launch the platform** from a Reddit post by clicking "Play" on the splash screen
 2. **View the world information** including leaderboard and description through the authentic Minecraft-style interface
-3. **Click "Play 'Voxel World Adventure'"** to launch the WebAssembly voxel engine
+3. **Click "Play 'Voxel World Adventure'"** to launch the WebAssembly voxel engine with real-time status updates
 4. **Experience the 3D engine** with loaded world data, player state, and generative windchime music
 5. **Use the remix feature** to create custom versions of the world with your own titles and descriptions
-6. **Press ESC or click "◀ EXIT"** to return to the main interface
+6. **Press ESC or click "◀ EXIT"** to return to the main interface with automatic cleanup

-**Note**: The game features a complete WebAssembly 3D engine infrastructure - the WASM voxel engine (voxels.wasm + voxels.js) loads successfully, displays a functional 3D canvas with world data and player state loaded into memory, and provides the technical foundation for voxel speedrunning with community leaderboard integration.
+**Note**: The platform features complete WebAssembly 3D engine infrastructure - the WASM voxel engine (voxels.wasm + voxels.js) loads successfully, displays a functional 3D canvas with world data and player state loaded into memory, and provides the technical foundation for voxel world experiences with community leaderboard integration.

 ### Audio Experience